Fender DG-14SCE Natural A robust, nicely made and good sounding 6 string acoustic guitar that compares well to more expensive acoustic brands.

 The Fender DG-14SCE comes in two finishes, gloss and satin (a.k.a.
 Natural).
 It is a good looking and well performing acoustic guitar with a solid spruce top that delivers a well balanced sound.

 I was present (in an advisory capacity) when the instrument being reviewed was first purchased (by my now X), back in 2005.
 Just to say that I am familiar with this particular guitar going back to when it was brand new.
-Which in turn makes the fact that it was chosen above other similarly priced guitars, significant in itself.
+Which in turn, makes the fact that it was chosen above other similarly priced guitars, significant in itself.

-Prior to this guitar, I had never really thought of Fender as an acoustic guitar manufacturer, but I remember being pleasantly surprised at the quality and sound of the DG-14SCE.
+I had never really thought of Fender as an acoustic guitar manufacturer, but I remember being pleasantly surprised at the quality and sound of the DG-14SCE.
 This was purchased as a 'first guitar', and I believe that it was an excellent fit for that purpose, perhaps even slightly overkill.

 Note:

 The Fender DG-14SCE Nat was purchased new with non-Fender case for around AUD $700 in 2005.
-Expect to pay AUD $400 to $450 for the same combo in good condition in 2022-23.
+Expect to pay AUD $350 to $450 for the same combo in good condition in 2024.
+Add more for shipping.

 Playing the Fender DG-14SCE (8/10)